Olympic Sport Highlight: SnowboardingFebruary 07, 2014

 This popular winter sport can provide a number of health benefits, offering a great cardio workout while improving balance and building various muscle groups.
 However, like any sport, it is best to plan ahead and use caution to help avoid injury.

 Common snowboarding injuries include sprains, strains, dislocations and fractures.
 These injuries often occur at the end of the day, when people are tired from a long day on the mountain.
-To help avoid injury, NEBH orthopedic surgeon Courtney Dawson, MD has some helpful tips.
+Follow these helpful tips to help avoid injury.

 Snowboarding safety tips: